-Since a true ASPD diagnosis is typically delayed until the age of 18, adolescents and teens that display similar symptoms are often evaluated for conduct disorder (CD) or oppositional defiant disorder (ODD).
+Since a true ASPD diagnosis is typically delayed until the age of 18, adolescents and teens that

 Of the two behavior disorders, CD is more severe than ODD.
-When determining if a child has ODD, clinicians will look at how they act around people they know.

 Typically, someone with ODD is more likely to act oppositional or defiant around family members, teachers, or a healthcare provider.
-If an adolescent or teen is showing an ongoing pattern of aggression toward others and they regularly make choices that are in opposition of the rules and social norms at home, school, or with peers, a clinician may decide to evaluate for CD.
+If an adolescent or teen is showing an ongoing pattern of aggression toward others and they regularly make choices that are in opposition of the rules and social norms at home, school, or with peers, a clinician may decide to

 Like many other terms in the field of psychology, psychopath and sociopath are often used interchangeably, and it’s easy to see why.
 Since sociopath is not an official diagnosis, it joins psychopath under the umbrella diagnosis of ASPD.
 There is no clinical difference between the two.

 “Some people make an artificial distinction based on severity of the personality disorder but that’s incorrect,” explains Masand.
 “They will say that psychopathy is a more severe form of sociopathy, but again, that is really incorrect.”